| ||Moving to retail | Understanding your break-even point | How do I calculate my profit goals? | A note about retail margins | Making the leap

 - management salaries

-A break-even point is a standard calculation in business to discover whether costs are covered by a certain price and volume.
+A break-even point is a standard calculation in business used to discover the point where costs are covered by a certain price and volume.
 The break-even point is the price at which there is neither a loss nor a profit from the sale of your product.

-For this break-even example, you will need to know the cost to produce 1 unit of product (material + labour costs) plus what your monthly business costs are (overhead + fixed + variable).
+For this break-even example, you will need to know the cost to produce 1 unit of product (variable costs) plus what your monthly business costs are (fixed costs).
 Keep in mind, this example is intended to show the process, and your numbers will vary depending on the type of product you offer and your own costs.

 Marv’s Salsa Company produces 400-gram jars of salsa and has found a wholesaler who wants this product.
-Marv has added up all his costs related to one jar of salsa (materials + labour + overhead + fixed + variable costs) and found it to be $2.50 per unit.
+Marv has added up all his costs related to one jar of salsa (variable costs) and found it to be $2.50 per unit.

 He wants to set his wholesale price for one 400-gram jar of salsa at $4.00 and wonders how many units he will need to sell to cover his costs and break even.